tkow/react-inner-hooks-extension/packages/react-inner-hooks-extension/README.md

 As the farther place it's used from definition, it's more tough to remember the variable name and we are forced to use editor's trick like code jump, bookmark, splited view, etc. Or scroll and switch page many times.

 Briefly, innerHooks enables to inject container layer from props using hooks as container component once did. we split one component to presentational component and the container component when we define container in the past.
-Also in react hooks, it might be better to put container layer using them though it can put them together to one component.
+Also in react hooks, it might be better to separate hooks and presentational component like container layer as bigger it is though it can put them together to one component.
 However hooks have regulation that they should be defined before rendering, thus you might often be annoyed in the situation as you've seen above.
-InnerHooks tackeles this problem and realize it can completely encapsulate the business logic to a component in some case.
+InnerHooks tackeles this problem and realize it can completely encapsulate the business logic to one component in some cases.

 For example, if you use Redux,